albergo08/CCM-CS109-Final-Project/README.md

 Feedback rating

-	 - each subcolumn: Iteam as described, Communication, Shipping time, shipping and handling charges what portion of their feedback is as buyer and as seller
+	 - each subcolumn: Item as described, Communication, Shipping time, shipping and handling charges what portion of their feedback is as buyer and as seller

 shipping prices